 Submit your completed application to the Nevada Medical Cannabis Program

 In order to qualify for a medical cannabis card, you must suffer from one of the conditions listed below and have a doctor’s recommendation that cannabis will help relieve that condition.
 The complete list of qualifying conditions can be found in the Nevada Revised Statutes, Chapter 453A, Section 050.

 Additional conditions can be approved by submitting a petition to the Nevada Division of Public and Behavioral Health (NDPBH).

 Yes, patients can grow up to 12 plants if they register the address of where they’re growing and list all the occupants with the state.
-Patients who live within 25 miles of a medical marijuana dispensary will not be allowed to grow their own marijuana without a special exemption from the state.
+Patients who live within 25 miles of a medical cannabis dispensary will not be allowed to grow their own cannabis without a special exemption from the state.
 Patients who are cultivating specific strains of cannabis not provided by a local dispensary may continue to engage in the home cultivation of such strains.